stalniy/bdd-lazy-var/README.md

 All are bundled as UMD versions.
 Each dialect is compiled in a separate file and should be required or provided for testing framework.

+### Aliases

+In accordance with Rspec's DDL, `context`, `xcontext`, and `fcontext` have been aliased to their related `describe` commands for both the Jest and Jasmine testing libraries.
+Mocha's BDD interface already provides this keyword.

 ## The Core Features
 * lazy instantiation, allows variable composition
 * automatically cleaned after each test